 across the lawn

-Old Wardour Castle was never rebuilt after Henry Arundell blew it up.
-It’s as though they all gave up on their old home.
-Instead, later generations of the family embraced it as a romantic ruin, making it the central feature of a surrounding parkland and lake.
+Old Wardour Castle was never rebuilt after Henry Arundell’s explosive blunder.
+It’s as though the family gave up on their old home.
+Instead, later generations embraced it as a romantic ruin, making it the central feature of a surrounding parkland and lake.
 And it’s still like that today.
 Walking around the grounds you can appreciate the fine setting they created for Old Wardour, although from the south side I’m certain I can still hear the faint sound of a gunpowder blast reverberating through the centuries.
 But despite being altered over time and ultimately destroyed by its later owners, the castle is still a pleasure to wander around.
 It’s easy to imagine the bustling community of servants dashing around the castle while Lord Lovell and his family relax in the opulent lodgings above.
 I never tire of exploring the rooms and passageways of Lovell’s medieval pride and joy, and as I leave I can’t help smiling at the irony that thanks to the royalist Henry Arundell, this is one castle we can’t blame Oliver Cromwell for spoiling.